You have been added to our list.

 Zubin Dastoor, managing directory Greater Asia and Emerging Markets, Field Engineering, is leading the team that will help to provide the services for the SWN water stations.

 Dastoor says that UL’s work with SWN is a natural extension from the work Field Engineers already perform.
 When UL certifies a product with a UL Mark, it gets inspected throughout the life of the product.
 The SWN water purification stations also need to be evaluated.

-UL’s role is to make sure stations are being run and maintained properly and develop a report on those audited stations.
+UL’s role is to make sure stations are being run and maintained correctly and develop a report on those audited stations.
 SWN can then use that information to determine what needs to be improved immediately or what may be able to be put off to a later time as well as how to improve the overall quality of the station itself.

 “This project helps to empower people in the village.
 Studies and statistics show that clean water helps poor rural villages come out of poverty because these communities learn how to care for themselves.
 The whole socioeconomic status of the village changes when they have clean water,” says Dastoor.
-He also commented that health issues are drastically reduced; children are more likely to go to school and get an education, and people are able to get jobs and earn an income.
+He also commented that health issues are drastically reduced; children are more likely to go to school and get an education, and people can get jobs and earn an income.

 Girls are relieved of the responsibility to fetch water, thereby allowing time to attend school.
 “In addition to the health and economic benefits, there is an equally important personal safety benefit, specifically for women and children, when water is readily available.
 Having safe and sanitary toilets, as well as easy access to clean water, reduces the risk of rape or assault to women and children, as they are not exposed when traveling long distances to access water or when using outside latrines,” says Dastoor.

 SWN has achieved success because it teaches the importance of using safe water, good hygiene and also includes education and outreach.
 The program’s next phase will combine UL’s electrical and fire safety messages through UL’s Safety Smart® Program to continue educating communities in these low-income areas.